qBAS benchmark

 qBAS protocol

 Bars and Stripes is a set of images of \(n \times m\) pixels.
 For a fixed value of \(n\) and \(m\), there are \(N_{BAS(n, m)}=2^n + 2^m -2\) images in the image set.
-The following picture shows the data set for \(n=m=2\) pixels:
+The following picture shows the data set for \(n=m=2\) pixels.
+In this case, the optimal output distribution samples each BAS pattern with \(1/6\) probability.

 Bars and Stripes data set with segmentation of images that are in/outside the set.

-The protocols aims to evaluate the capabilities of quantum computers to uniformely sample bitstring corresponding to each image of this set.
-Each pixel has a binary color (blue or white) and is associated to a qubit, which states \(\ket{0}\) and \(\ket{1}\) encode the colors.
+The protocol aims to evaluate the capabilities of quantum computers to uniformly sample bitstrings corresponding to each image of this set.
+Each pixel has a binary color (blue or white) and is associated with a qubit, which states \(\ket{0}\) and \(\ket{1}\) encode the colors.
 Each image should be sampled with probability \(1/N_{BAS(n, m)}\).
 The quantum circuit used for the evaluation is a variational circuit composed of \(p\) layers.
-The implementation of the layer \(U(\theta_i)\) is free but must be parametrized by a single angle \(\theta_i\).
-Importantly, the number of layers \(p\) and parameters \(\theta_i\) is fixed and do not scale with the size of input instances (we note the list of angles to optimize \(\vec{\theta} = (\theta_1, \theta_2, ..., \theta_p)\)).
-The gate layout of each layer can be individually optimized to create a circuit template but an overall compilation process optimizing the whole circuit is not authorized.
+The implementation of the layer \(U(\theta_i)\) is free but must be parameterized by a single angle \(\theta_i\).
+Importantly, the number of layers \(p\) is fixed and do not scale with the size of input instances (we note the list of angles to optimize \(\vec{\theta} = (\theta_1, \theta_2, ..., \theta_p)\)).
+The gate layout of each layer can be individually optimized to create a circuit template, but an overall compilation process that optimizes the whole circuit is not authorized.

 Quantum circuit corresponding to the qBAS score.

-The first step consists in learning the probability distribution of the BAS data set.
-A sampling composed of \(n_{shots}\) is used to build the empirical probability of observing each bitstring constituting a BAS patterns \(x_i\).
+The first step consists of learning the probability distribution of the BAS data set.
+A \(n_{shots}\) sampling is used to build the empirical probability of observing each bitstring constituting a BAS pattern \(x_i\).
 The cost function used to optimize the values of the angles \(\vec{\theta}\) is:

 \[C \left(\vec{\theta} \right) = \frac{1}{N_{BAS(n, m)}} \sum_{i=1}^{N_{BAS(n, m)}} \ln \left( \max(\epsilon, P_{\vec{\theta}}(x_i)) \right)\]

 where the \(\epsilon\) is used to avoid cases when \(P_{\vec{\theta}}(x_i) = 0\).
-The reader might notice that this step do not scale favourably (some clues using other objectives to have a better scaling are given in the suplementary material of [1]).
+The reader might notice that this step does not scale favorably (some clues using other objectives to have a better scaling are given in the supplementary material of [1]).

-The second step consists in the estimation of the qBAS-score with the optimized \(\mathbf{\theta}\) parameter.
-The aim is to evaluate the \(F_1\) score of the parametrized quantum circuit.
-The \(F_1\) score as the mean between the precision and recall.
-In this case, the precision is the fraction of sampled states that are effectively BAS patterns.
+The second step consists of estimating the qBAS-score with the optimized \(\vec{\theta}\) parameter.
+The aim is to evaluate the \(F_1\) score of the parametrized quantum circuit (harmonic mean between the precision and recall).
+The precision is the fraction of sampled states that are effectively BAS patterns.
 The recall corresponds to the fraction of the number of unique valid patterns \(\lvert \{ x_i \mid P_{\vec{\theta}} (x_i)>0 \} \rvert\) over the total number of unique patterns \(N_{BAS(n, m)}\).
-To assess this score, setting the number of samples \(n_{shots}\) is very important (otherwise, the recal can be made artificially high).
-The authors of detail a method to estimate a reasonable number of samplings based on the coupon collector’s problem.
-We reproduce a table from the artciel that report the number of shots that should be used for different sizes \(n\) and \(m\).
+To assess this score, setting the number of samples \(n_{shots}\) is very important (otherwise, the recall can be made artificially high).
+The authors of [1] detail a method to estimate a reasonable number of samplings based on the coupon collector’s problem.
+We reproduce a table from the article that reports the number of shots that should be used for different sizes \(n\) and \(m\).

-\((n,m)\) #qubits \(N_{BAS(n, m)}\) \(n_{shots}\)
+(\(n\), \(m\)) #qubits \(N_{BAS(n, m)}\) \(n_\mathrm{shots}\)

 (2, 2) 4 6 15